python/cpython/Doc/reference/datamodel.rst

 in the local namespace as the defined class.

-When a new class is created by ``type.__new__``, the object provided as the namespace parameter is copied to a standard Python dictionary and the original object is discarded.
-The new copy becomes the :attr:`~object.__dict__` attribute of the class object.
+When a new class is created by ``type.__new__``, the object provided as the namespace parameter is copied to a new ordered mapping and the original object is discarded.
+The new copy is wrapped in a read-only proxy, which becomes the :attr:`~object.__dict__` attribute of the class object.

 .. seealso::